Yerrrzat/Group-project-1/README.md

 Our Entire project for OOP SE-2408 Group Name:The Algorithm Avengers
-# 📱 Device Store Management System - "The Algorithm Avengers"
+# 📱 Device Store management System - "The Algorithm Avengers"

 ## 📌 What is this Application?
 This is a **Java-based console application** that allows users to **buy electronic devices** and lets employees **manage orders, users, and devices**.
 It has features like **user authentication, order management, product browsing, and reviews.**